-Here’s a few suggestions I recommend anyone owns a KitchenAid stand mixer tries to follow, irrespective of where you live.
+Here are a few suggestions I recommend anyone who owns a KitchenAid stand mixer tries to follow, irrespective of where you live.

 While your stand mixer is a technical marvel, it still needs TLC to help it stand the test of time.
 Here are some ways you can extend its life.